Towards Class-Oriented Poisoning Attacks Against Neural Networks: Problem Settings

 \subsection{Class-Oriented Adversarial Objectives}

-Rather than only focus on maximizing the overall loss, we take the first step towards extending the adversarial objective to a per-class basis.
-We impose two new adversarial objectives in addition to the goal of degrading overall accuracy, which are formulated as two optimization problems accordingly.
+Other than only focusing on maximizing the overall loss, we take the first step towards extending the adversarial objective to a per-class basis, as illustrated in Figure~\ref{task-illustraion}.
+We impose two new adversarial objectives in addition to the goal of degrading overall accuracy indiscriminately, which is formulated as two optimization problems accordingly.

-\textbf{Problem 1: All-Supplanter (AS) attack.} The goal of the AS attack is to misclassify all or most inputs as a targeted object class, which we named as \emph{supplanter class}.
-For a broader real-world example, the adversary can apply the AS attack to compromise a recommendation system such that no matter what the customer is looking for, only a particular item/brand (the supplanter class) will be recommended.
-The AS attack problem can be formulated as: where $y_s$ represents the label of the supplanter class.
+\textbf{Problem 1: class-oriented error-generic (COEG)} attack.
+The goal of this attack is to misclassify all or most inputs as a targeted object class, which we named as \emph{supplanter class}.
+Hence, the overall accuracy will also be degraded.
+For instance, in Figure~\ref{task-illustraion}, class``4'' is selected as the supplanter class.
+For a broader real-world example, the adversary can apply the class-oriented error-generic attack to compromise a military image classifier to classify all the taken images such as birds and planes as a missile (the supplanter class), raising unnecessary panic or even wrongly activating an anti-missile system.
+The \textbf{COEG} attack problem can be formulated as: